JamesSaxon/jamessaxon.github.io/_posts/2021-10-04-my-home-network.md

   we almost never use all of the bandwidth that we buy.
 It happens for about an hour, around September 10, when I set up a tablet with lots of videos for my son.
-That impression however, is somewhat misleading: most Internet demand is very _peaky_.
+However, that impression is somewhat misleading:
+  Internet demand is very _peaky_.
 That is: I want my email _now_, not in a minute.
-So on shorter time scales,
+On shorter time scales,
   the peaks in data rates are much higher higher (though of course, also shorter).
-Still, I am rarely wanting for speed.
+Nevertheless, it is true that I am rarely wanting for speed.
-Looking carefully,
+(Looking carefully,
-  you can see that the nights are generally pretty clear.
+  you can also see that the nights are generally pretty clear.)

 ![Consumption: September](/assets/img/home_performance/consumption_1m.png)